Seeking Spatial Justice

 Interactive Installation (2018)

-We chose to comment on this by counteracting the media rhetoric to show a different side of each area to that which is typically portrayed - the mundane and everyday, versus the overblown extremes.
-The interactive installation consists of two contrasting screens - one taken from the media, and one showing our own fieldwork investigations.
+We chose to counteract the media rhetoric to show a different side of each area to that which is typically portrayed - the mundane and everyday, versus the overblown extremes.
+An interactive installation consists of two contrasting screens - one taken directly from media sources, and one showing sunds and sights from our own fieldwork investigations.
 A sensor is programmed to play the audio of the video behind, intentionally disorientating the viewer causing them to question what they are being exposed to.

 Project in collaboration with Margareta Feyerova and Twin de Rooy, commissioned by municipality of Den Haag – International City of Peace and Justice.